craig10e/tastytrade/strategies/spx_iron_condor_implementation_guide.md

    ```

 2. **Configuration**:
-   - Ensure your TastytradeAPI implementation includes the buying power functions
+   - Ensure your broker implementation includes all required methods
    - Configure your account credentials in a secure way using a `.env` file:
    ```
    TASTY_USERNAME=your_username